Mercedes EQA reliability & safety rating

-Mercedes has a very strong reputation for quality, and while there’s very little hard evidence, we’d expect the EQA to follow suit when it comes to reliability and safety.
-The brand’s smallest model, the A-Class, routinely performs well in customer satisfaction surveys like Driver Power, and was awarded a top rating by Euro NCAP when the hatchback model was tested in 2018.
-The pure-electric EQC gained a similarly-stellar assessment one year later.
+Mercedes has a very strong reputation for quality, and while there’s very little hard evidence just yet, we’d expect the EQA to follow suit when it comes to reliability.
+The brand’s smallest model, the A-Class, routinely performs well in customer satisfaction surveys like Driver Power.

-As a brand, however, it seems Mercedes owners are less happy – perhaps because they have particularly high expectations of such a premium brand.
+It seems Mercedes owners are less happy with the brand overall, however – perhaps because they have particularly high expectations of such a premium brand.
 Overall, the maker finished a lowly 28th out of 30 manufacturers in the 2020 Driver Power survey – only Vauxhall and Dacia came out worse.
 Owners criticised their cars’ build quality, though black marks for running costs and fuel economy are clearly less relevant for the pure-electric EQA.
 Only time will tell whether EQ models like the EQA and EQC can turn around Mercedes' fortunes in this regard.

 Mercedes EQA reliability & problems